 President Coppin participated in a panel at the FIAC Convention in 1979 where representatives of six associations of overseas Americans discussed common interests in the fields of legislation and taxation.
-In addition to FAWCO, the other participants were the Federation of International American Clubs, Association of

-Americans Resident Overseas, American Citizens Abroad, European and Mediterranean Council of American Chambers of Commerce and the U.S. and Overseas Tax Fairness Committee.
+The other participants were the Federation of International American Clubs, Association of Americans Resident Overseas, American Citizens Abroad, European and Mediterranean Council of American Chambers of Commerce, and the U.S. and Overseas Tax Fairness Committee.
 The group sent a letter to President Jimmy Carter addressing the issue of equitable treatment for American citizens abroad.